 Whether you are a dunker or not, these Italian Breakfast Cookies are a delicious way to start your day or even eat as a snack.
 Enjoy!

 Traditional Italian Breakfast Cookies

-- 1 egg room temperature
+- 1 large egg (room temperature)

-- 1/2 teaspoon vanilla (2.10 grams)
+- ½ teaspoon vanilla

-Pre-heat oven to 350° (180° celsius).
+- Pre-heat oven to 350F (180C).
 Line 2 baking sheets with parchment paper.

-Whisk together flour, salt and baking powder.
+- In a medium bowl whisk together the flour, salt and baking powder.

-Remove to a lightly floured flat surface and knead gently until combined.
+- Transfer the dough to a lightly floured flat surface and knead gently until combined.
 Dough will be slightly sticky so don't over flour.

-Bake for approximately 10 minutes.
+- Bake for approximately 10-15 minutes.
 Enjoy!